beacon-biosignals/StableHashTraits.jl/README.md

 To hash the value, the result of `Base.write`ing the object is hashed.

-To hash the type, the value of `module_nameof_string(StructType))` is used. [`module_nameof_string`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.parentmodule_name) can be used to provide a name for an object composed of `string(parentmodule(T))` and `string(nameof(T))`, along with some additional regularizations and validations.
-Note that many packages consider the module of a type to be an implementation detail, and that this can change in a non-breaking release of a package.
+To hash the type, the value of `string("StructType.", nameof_string(StructType(T))))` is used (c.f. [`StableHashTraits.nameof_string`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.nameof_string) for details).
+Note this means the type of the value itself is not being hashed, rather a string related to its struct type.

 ### `StructType.CustomStruct`